bonniewrightmeow/psyai/design_guidelines.md

-# PsyAI Platform Design Guidelines
+# Pimm Platform Design Guidelines

 ## Design Approach
 **Reference-Based Approach**: Medical/Healthcare platforms like Headspace Health, BetterHelp, and Teladoc Health for professional therapeutic interfaces, combined with modern productivity tools like Linear and Notion for expert dashboards.